ASP.NET Core Identity Tables

 • SecurityStamp: A random value indicates whether any security-related user information has changed.
 For example, it changes when a user changes their password, resets the password, or adds an external login.
 Its primary purpose is to invalidate any existing sessions or cookies when security-related information changes.
 This is a security measure to ensure that the old sessions are no longer valid if credentials are compromised and then changed.

 • ConcurrencyStamp: A unique value that changes whenever a user profile is updated, used for optimistic concurrency control, ensuring data integrity.
-In scenarios where multiple attempts to modify the same user record simultaneously, ConcurrencyStamp ensures that changes do not conflict.
+In scenarios where multiple attempts to modify the same user record are made simultaneously, ConcurrencyStamp ensures that changes do not conflict.

-• PhoneNumber: The user’s phone number.
+• PhoneNumber: User’s phone number.

-AspNetRoles Table in ASP.NET Core Identity
+AspNetRoles Table

 The columns in the AspNetRoles table generally include the following:

-AspNetUserRoles Table in ASP.NET Core Identity
+AspNetUserRoles Table

 The columns in the AspNetUserRoles table generally include the following: